grange85/ahfow-www/_drafts/my-record-collection-193-galaxie-500-copenhagen-lp.md

 {% ahfowimage "url" "caption" %}

-The show was recorded in Copenhagen on the 1st December 1990 - that is 35 years, and one day ago.
-This was due to be posted in a couple of weeks time but I've shuffled things about so that it falls close to the anniversary of the show (nobody reads anything on a Sunday so I've kept my Monday/Thursday posting schedule which explains that _and one day_).
+The show was recorded in Copenhagen on the 1st December 1990 - that is 35 years today.
+This was due to be posted in a couple of weeks time but I've shuffled things about so that it falls on the anniversary of the show.

+The show, at just under an hour long, was too long for an LP, and too short for a double LP, so... it's an LP-and-a-half, with the blank side filled with an etching by tattoo artist Matt Crocker.

 A couple of days before the release Newbury Comics and Damon hosted a Twitter listening party - I've archived [everything that Damon posted](/articles/copenhagen-listening-party-27th-august-2020/) but here are a few nuggets: